 The ACMD will enable this pioneering work to happen faster and more effectively, bringing about new treatments for chronic disease sooner, to the benefit of more Australians.

-Breaking down the barriers to medical discovery
+Breaking down the barriers to delivering medical solutions

 Facilitating collaboration a new opportunity in medical research and education

 Experts from the ACMD partners across the disciplines of:

 - biomedical engineering (tissues, drug design and bionic devices)

 - engineering (electronic, electrical, materials and software)

 will be embedded in a new building on the St Vincent’s Hospital campus, one of Melbourne’s most prominent inner-city gateways.
 This will produce a new generation of highly skilled professionals who understand each other’s disciplines and work collaboratively to make new research discoveries that can be fast-tracked to clinical use.